panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 ## 3. _var_, _function_, _import_ statements

-Contrary to the statements presented above, `var` and `function` definition are not affected by TDZ.
+Contrary to the statements presented above, `var` and `function` definitions are not affected by TDZ.
 They are hoisted up in the current scope.

 If you access `var` variable before the declaration, you simply get an `undefined`: